edfauler/ddnsupd/README.md

 key "domain.tld." {
 	algorithm hmac-md5;
-	secret "<paste your Key here";
+	secret "<paste your Key here>";
 };
 ```

-The Zone File itself shouldn't containt the entry yu like to dynamically add.
+The Zone File itself shouldn't containt the entry you like to dynamically add.
 The script will take care of and bind will update the zone file anyway.